W427697/Discord-/docs/faq.md

 ## Error: No angular.json file found

-Storybook supports Angular multi-project workspace.
-You can setup Storybook for each project in the workspace.
-When running npx storybook@latest init you will be asked for which project Storybook should be set up.
-Essentially, during initialization, the .storybook folder will be created and the angular.json will be edited to add the Storybook configuration for the selected project.
-Therefore it is important to always run the init command from the root of the workspace, where the angular.json file is located.
+Storybook can be set up for both single-project and multi-project Angular workspaces.
+To set up Storybook for a project, run `npx storybook@latest init` at the root of the workspace where the `angular.json` file is located.
+During initialization, the `.storybook` folder will be created and the `angular.json` file will be edited to add the Storybook configuration for the selected project.
+It's important to run the command at the root level to ensure that Storybook detects all projects correctly.

 ## How can I opt-out of Angular Ivy?